cavalen/vlab-azure/README.md

 ### Part 1: Download Ubuntu Container with all the necessary tools

 You need a machine with Docker.
-You can get Docker for Windows/Mac at [this link](https://www.docker.com/products/docker-desktop)\
+Get Docker for Windows/Mac at [this link](https://www.docker.com/products/docker-desktop)\
-Now, use a pre-configured Docker Container running Ubuntu and Ansible to deploy the infrastructure:\
+Use a pre-configured Docker Container running Ubuntu and Ansible to deploy the infrastructure:\

-Open an interactive console to the container:
+From your command line, open an interactive console to the container:

 ```
 docker run -it --name ubuntu-vlab cavalen/ubuntu18-vlab